 - Sometimes I chew sugar-free gum, though I am sure that ones’ not the best and don’t do it nearly as much as I used to.

-BUT I still base almost every meal around palm-sized serving of protein, plate full of veggies, and a healthy fat (the Whole30 meal template, you can see more on that here).
+BUT I still base almost every meal around palm-sized serving of protein, plate full of veggies, and a healthy fat (the Whole30 meal template, you can see more on that here) because it makes me feel nourished and my body responds best when I do.

 As a recovering sugar addict, how often do you eat sugar?